svof/svof/Developer_readme.md

 Files Svof reads at runtime live in `src/resources/`, which muddler copies to the package root - that is what `svo.installationfolder()` returns.

+## Adding an item

+Add it to the `.json` first, then create the `.lua` beside it. muddler builds from the json and looks for a file named after the item, spaces replaced with underscores - so a `.lua` with no entry in the json is read by nothing, ships as nothing, and produces no warning. `tools/check_src_tree.py` fails on that, on two items whose names resolve to one filename, and on a filename that differs from the item name only in case, which resolves on Windows and not on the Linux runner that builds the release.

+Add it **inside an existing group**, not at the top level.
+The 126 top-level slots are frozen: `tools/verify_merged.py` checks them against the 25 reference xmls, so a new one is reported as an unexpected top-level item and a load-order change, and both are structural - `--write-baseline` refuses to bless either.
+Anything nested is an ordinary content difference and can be baselined in the same commit that causes it.

     doc/                                                  = documentation in Sphinx.
     src/                                                  = the source: one file per item, grouped as below tools/                                                = conversion, verification and CI gates